Hounfor/The-Big-Deal-Add-On/README.md

 – For an original version of BEX with Solaris 7 mod:

-Install BattleTech Extended Tactics, then install the Solaris 7 modification **(except the Extended Conversations and BT_Extended_Timeline folders)**, also confirming the file replacement.
+Install BattleTech Extended Tactics, then install the Solaris 7 modification **(only Solaris7BEX folder, nothing more!)**, also confirming the file replacement.
 Then unpack the The Big Deal Add-On – BEX zip and move all folders from there to your Mods folder, confirming the replacement of files.
 Finally, extract The Big Deal – Solaris Patch (BEX) zip and move the folder from there to your Mods folder, confirming the file replacement.

 – For a patch with improved medical equipment: